 - Sending us an email

-- Completing a feedback and complaint form and giving it to a staff member, sending it to your local TBS office or to our head office.
+- Completing a feedback form and giving it to a staff member, sending it to your local TBS office or to our national office.

 All our staff can receive and respond to your feedback or issues.
 If they can’t deal with it themselves, or you're not satisfied with how it’s handled, they'll record it and make sure the right person responds to you.